 This adaptation of a traditional puto recipe is soft, pillowy and subtly sweet.
 You can have special puto that is easily prepared and made with basic ingredients.
 Enjoy!

-Puto is one of the well-known Filipino delicacies known for its unique, distinct texture.
-Unlike a usual baked cake, puto , which is cooked by steaming, is more on the dense and airy side.
+Puto is one of the well-known Filipino delicacies known for its distinct white color and pillowy cake-like texture.

-Traditionally, puto is made with a much more complicated process such as milling rice to produce rice flour.
-This recipe is a simple one with a few ingredients, but it yields a delightful, soft steamed cake that is perfect as a side to a savory dish or as a lightly sweet snack on its own.
+Traditionally, it is made with a much more complicated process such as milling rice to produce rice flour.
+Thankfully, we are not doing it today 😉 This special puto recipe is simple and uses a few ingredients.
+It yields a delightfully soft steamed cake that is perfect as a side to a savory dish or as a lightly sweet snack on its own.

-Because the batter is a such a neutral base, puto can be prepared with many variations.
+Because the batter is such a neutral base, puto can be prepared with many variations.